MSenhoury/msenhoury.github.io/content/event/example/index.md

   postcode: '75017'
   country: France

-summary: Presentation of my AI model developed during Clini'IA, focusing on sentiment analysis and NLP automation.
+summary: Presentation of my AI model developed during Clinic'IA, focusing on sentiment analysis and NLP automation.
 abstract: |
   In this talk at **BIG DATA & AI 2022**, I presented my **Machine Learning & Deep Learning-based Sentiment Analysis model**.
-  The model was developed as part of my work in **Clini'IA**, leveraging **Natural Language Processing (NLP) and AI-driven automation**.
+  The model was developed as part of my work in **Clinic'IA**, leveraging **Natural Language Processing (NLP) and AI-driven automation**.

   The presentation covered:
   - **Fine-tuning Transformer-based NLP models**